xiongtx/xiongtx.github.io/_posts/2025-06-16-what-actually-destroys-jobs.md

 ---
 layout: post
-title: "What Actually Destroys Employment: A Multifaceted Analysis"
+title: What Actually Destroys Jobs
 excerpt: Technology alone is not to blame for loss of jobs
 ---